Da Huang

 with Sebastien Bradley and Nathan Seegert

-We show that property tax limitations reduce the inherent pro-cyclicality of property taxes and expose households to greater risk of housing distress.
+Property tax limitations reduce the inherent pro-cyclicality of property taxes and expose households to greater risk of mortgage distress.
 We develop a novel measure of tax policy risk using an Arrow-Debreu framework to price property tax regimes' consumption smoothing features and obtain simulated measures of risk that capture all of the key characteristics of states' property tax systems.
-Using parcel-level data for all U.S. residential properties and a state-border discontinuity design, we show that a one standard deviation increase in tax policy risk increases the probability of mortgage distress by 0.24 percentage points.
+We simultaneously account for the effects of these policies---including all applicable tax limitations, effective tax rates, and reassessment frequency---on the overall level of taxation.
+Using a state-border discontinuity design and parcel-level data for residential properties across the continental U.S., we show that a one standard deviation increase in tax policy risk increases the probability of mortgage distress by nearly 30 percent.
+Variation in the level of taxation due to these same property tax policies is strongly negatively correlated with tax policy risk, and has a somewhat smaller effect on the probability of distress.

 with Jeffrey Yang